+Citation Number:

-Citation Number: Court 1
+Court 1

 - You have been selected for Jury Service - Your name was randomly selected from the electoral register - You may be required to attend over several days - If you are over 71, you have a right to be excused from Jury Service.
-If you wish to do so please see Excusal section overleaf - If you have any special access or support requirements you should contact us as soon as possible.
+If you wish to do so please see the excusal section overleaf - If you have any special access or support requirements you should contact us as soon as possible.
 Please consult the Guide to Jury Service (See overleaf) - If you fail to attend you may be liable to a fine of up to £1,000.

-You must attend personally for Jury Service at:
+You have been cited for jury service at:

+Edinburgh High Court On: XX

+SCTS Jury Centre At: 09:30am

-Edinburgh High Court On 10 August 2020 Lawnmarket At 09:30am Edinburgh Enquiries: 0131 240 6946 or EH1 1RQ Edinburghhcjurors@scotcourts.gov.uk
+Odeon Cinema Complex Enquiries: 0131 240 6946

+Fort Kinnaird Retail Park Excusals: edinburghhcjurors@scotcourts.gov.uk

+Edinburgh

-WHAT TO DO NOW PLEASE TURN OVER FOR IMPORTANT INFORMATION
+PLEASE TURN OVER FOR IMPORTANT INFORMATION ABOUT JURY SERVICE

-PLEASE BRING THIS CITATION WITH YOU TO COURT
+PLEASE BRING THIS CITATION WITH YOU WHEN YOU ATTEND

-P. M. fit
+P M. Pital